Data-driven guessing and gluing of unstable periodic orbits: Background

 \subsubsection{Hyperchaos : $L = 100$}

-In the second instance, we set $L = 100$, when the system is hyperchaotic with 5 positive Lyapunov exponents according to \citet{Edson2019}.
+In the second instance, we set $L = 100$, when the system is hyperchaotic, meaning there are 2 or more positive Lyapunov exponents.
+According to \citet{Edson2019}, there are 5 positive Lyapunov exponents.
 At $L = 39$, the dynamics are still relatively simple (albeit chaotic) due to the restricted symmetry and the narrow spatial domain.
-The more complex, hyperchaotic system resembles true spatiotemporal chaos, which is more akin to turbulence in fluids.
+The more complex, hyperchaotic system resembles true spatiotemporal chaos, which is more akin to turbulence in fluids which exhibits multiple positive Lyapunov exponents \cite{Hassanaly2019}.
 In this case, we discretize the spatial dimension with $N_x = 170$ points, for which we observe a sufficient drop between the largest and smallest frequency of the time-averaged energy spectrum, while not over-resolving the system and making computations too slow.
 A typical trajectory of the system is presented at the bottom of figure \ref{fig:phys_traj}, showing the increased complexity.
-Again, we generate one long trajectory where we cut off the first 50,000 time-steps, in order to make sure that all our data is part of one chaotic attractor.
+Again, we generate one long trajectory where we cut off the first 5,000 time units, in order to make sure that all our data is part of one chaotic attractor.